 How Fioricet Works In The Body

-Fioricet has three active ingredients, butalbital, acetaminophen, and caffeine, that work together to alleviate headaches and pain.
+Fioricet has three active ingredients, butalbital, acetaminophen, and caffeine, which work together to alleviate headaches and pain.

 Acetaminophen and barbiturates are analgesics that alleviate pain, while barbiturates are also anti-anxiety agents.

-Experts believe that butalbital works by relaxing muscle contractions and enhancing the inhibitory effects of GABA when it is used to treat pain caused by tension headaches.
+Experts believe that butalbital works by relaxing muscle contractions and enhancing the inhibitory effects of Gama aminobutyric acid (GABA) when it is used to treat pain caused by tension headaches.

 What States Control Fioricet?